 Contamination at this site includes red phosphorous, chlorates, dyes, oxidizers, and fuels for flares and smoke munitions.
-The building used sump pits which were pumped out by trucks and taken to the burning grounds.
+The building used sump pits (in-ground open rectangular concrete tanks) which were pumped out by trucks and taken to the burning grounds.
 All sump overflows drained into the Boggs Creek watershed.
 A metal plating shop utilizing metals, caustics, acids, and cyanides is also present nearby.
 Significant heavy metal contamination (zinc and cadmium) has been experienced from wastewater being discharged into open ditches.
 There are also burn areas; one behind Building 126 and one across Highway 5.
 RFI fieldwork was completed in 2011.
-An RFI report is in preparation.
+The RFI report recommended removal of the eight settling tanks.
+An IM was conducted to remove the concrete tanks in 2013.
+Subsequent to the removal of the eight settling tanks, IDEM approved the recommendation for No Further Action on March 24, 2014.

-J-2(6b) SWMU 28/00 MAINTENANCE SHOP, B-1820 (B 1820)
+J-2(bb) SWMU 28/00 MAINTENANCE SHOP, B-1820 (B1820)